2006 Georgia Bulldogs football team: Preseason

-Following a 2005 campaign in which the Bulldogs finished the year ranked #10, the team was given a preseason #14 in the Coaches Poll.
+Following a 2005 campaign in which the Georgia finished the year ranked no. 10, the Bulldogs were ranked no. 14 in the preseason Coaches Poll.

 Ten players were named to the 2006 SEC Media Days Pre-Season All-Conference Football Team.
 TE Martrez Milner, OT Daniel Inman, C Nick Jones, DE Quentin Moses and PK Brandon Coutu were selected as first-team members.
 LB Jarvis Jackson, DB Tra Battle and P Gordon Ely-Kelso were named to the second team and RB Thomas Brown and LB Tony Taylor to the third team.